amleshinfo100/warehouseapi/ReadMe.md

 11. Spring actuator - to expose health and other metrics endpoints
 12. H2 database - in memory database
-13. Open api specification - documentation of restful api, ready made interface which can be used for exceution of api also.
+13. Open api specification - documentation of restful api, ready made interface which can be used for execution of api also.
+14. Junit, Mockito - testing